softwarefairness/Intersectional_fairness/README.md

 ## Scripts and results

-You can reproduce all the results based on the intermediate results provided by us
+You can reproduce all the results based on the intermediate results provided by us.

 * ```RQ_code/``` contains the scripts for producing the results for all RQs.
 You can reproduce all the results based on the intermediate results provided by us by running ```rq1.py```, ```rq2.py```, and ```rq3.py```.